The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: The medium-modified splitting function in the BDMPS-Z formalism

-Equation~\eqref{eq2.11} illustrates how the longitudinal integrals in \eqref{eq2.3} yield two inverse powers of $Q^2$.
+Equation~\eqref{eq2.13} illustrates how the longitudinal integrals in \eqref{eq2.2} yield two inverse powers of $Q^2$.
 We anticipate that in the presence of a medium, these factors $\tfrac{1}{Q^4}$ are shifted in transverse momentum.
-This is the technical reason for why it is convenient to define the total in-medium splitting function \eqref{eq2.3} multiplied by one extra power $\tfrac{1}{Q^2}$.
+This is the technical reason for why it is convenient to define the total in-medium splitting function \eqref{eq2.2} multiplied by $\tfrac{1}{Q^2}$.